 No matter the nature of a business- raw materials, basic office supplies, professional services and other such miscellaneous requirements are a critical part of every business around the world.
 To cater to these needs, every company has a clear process of how they not only buy these products but also pay for them.
-This process is called Procure-to-Pay (P2P) process.
-While this may sound a bit technical, it is nothing but a business’s journey from identifying a business requirement, i.e. goods or services, to paying a supplier to deliver that requirement.
+This process is called Procure to Pay or P2P process.
+The procure to pay cycle is nothing but a business’s journey from identifying a business requirement, i.e. any good or service, to paying a supplier to deliver that requirement.

-To grasp the P2P process better, let’s break it down into six key steps:
+To grasp the procure to pay process better, let’s break it down into six key steps:

-Each step plays a vital role in ensuring seamless procurement and payment operations.
-Let’s dive deeper into what happens at each stage.
+Each step of the procure to pay process plays a vital role in ensuring seamless procurement and payment operations.
+Let’s understand in detail what happens at each step of P2P process.

 Step 1: Identifying the Need (Creating Purchase Requisition)